deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 However, even though the `type->scriptContext->threadContext` offsets will be the ones mentioned in the Project Zero issue, the stack address offset is _slightly_ different.
 We will go ahead and debug this with `alert()` statements.

-We know we have to leak `type` pointer (which we already have stored in `exploit.html` the same way as part two of this blogs series) in order to leak a stack address.
+We know we have to leak a `type` pointer (which we already have stored in `exploit.html` the same way as part two of this blog series) in order to leak a stack address.
 Let's update our `exploit.html` with a few items to aid in our debugging for leaking a stack address.

 ```html
 <button onclick="main()">Click me to exploit CVE-2019-0567!</button>